PaulApivat/paulapivat/content/post/sentiment_analysis/index.md

 import matplotlib.pyplot as plt
 ```

-[Natural Language Tookkit](https://www.nltk.org/) is a popular Python platform for work with human language data.
-While it has over 50 lexical resourcesm, we'll use the [Vader Sentiment Lexicon](https://github.com/cjhutto/vaderSentiment), that is *specifically* attuned to sentiments expressed in social media.
-Ideal for Facebook data.
-NLTK will also help with frequency count, stopwards, stemming and lemmatization.
+[Natural Language Tookkit](https://www.nltk.org/) is a popular Python platform for working with human language data.
+While it has over 50 lexical resources, we'll use the [Vader Sentiment Lexicon](https://github.com/cjhutto/vaderSentiment), that is *specifically* attuned to sentiments expressed in social media.

 [Regex](https://docs.python.org/3/library/re.html) (regular expressions) will be used to remove punctuation.